Deadline for submitting papers: May 30, 2019.

 - No more than ten authors may be listed for each paper.

-- The lead author: must complete the paper submission form fully and correctly; decide on the type of presentation (oral or poster), with the Open Topics Commission of the Congress taking the final decision through judging the scientific merit of each submitted abstract; enter the names of the authors and their institutions fully and correctly; provide the name of the presenter (one of the authors) selected to present the work; enter into contact with the Scientific Papers Secretariat at the Congress whenever requested to do so; keep the other authors advised of all information conveyed on the submitted paper; present the paper as approved on the date and time established by the Open Topics Commission of the Congress.
+- The lead author: must complete the paper submission form fully and correctly; with the Scientific Committee of the Congress taking the final decision through judging the scientific merit of each submitted abstract; enter the names of the authors and their institutions fully and correctly; provide the name of the presenter (one of the authors) selected to present the work; enter into contact with the Scientific Papers Secretariat at the Congress whenever requested to do so; keep the other authors advised of all information conveyed on the submitted paper; present the paper as approved on the date and time established by the Open Topics Commission of the Congress.

 - No alterations may be made to the contents of abstract/papers after completing the submission process and sending in papers for consideration by the Committee.